mshmsh5000/northstar/documentation/endpoints/users.md

   agg_id: Number
   cgg_id: Number
   drupal_id: String
+  slack_id: String
   parse_installation_ids: String // CSV values or array will be appended to existing interests
   interests: String, Array // CSV values or array will be appended to existing interests
   source: String // Will only be set on new records, or if being provided an earlier `created_at`.
   created_at: Number // timestamp

   // Hidden fields (optional):